To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 “The work to be conducted is detailed as follows: _________.”

-Fill all blank spaces in so that details cannot be added later by another party.
+Put a line through all blank spaces.
+That’s so nothing can be added later by another party.

 Be alert for anything in the contract that allows the other party to substitute items or change the contract after you have signed it.
 An example of a sentence in the contract that could allow this might read: